freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-algorithm-scripting/finders-keepers.english.md

 ## Description
 <section id='description'>
-Create a function that looks through an array (first argument) and returns the first element in the array that passes a truth test (second argument).
-If no element passes the test, return undefined.
+Create a function that looks through an array <code>arr</code> and returns the first element in the array for which <code>func(x)</code> returns true.
+If there is no such element, return undefined.
 </section>

 ## Instructions